“Photographs are memories we didn’t know we were making.”

 I’m a photographer and filmmaker from Caracas, Venezuela, now based in Stuttgart, Germany.
 And yes, I love snow.
 I might be the only Latin American who genuinely prefers cold mornings.
 I love how winter slows everything down; how silence feels thicker and how it teaches you to pay attention.

 I remember how my sister and I used to sit on the hallway floor and pull photo albums from the closet.
-Albums my mum made for us with care.
+Albums my mum made for us with so much care.
 We’d flip through the pages slowly, just because, finding first birthdays, first times at the beach.
 My parents and grandparents.
 Ordinary moments, like laughing while putting on our pyjamas.

 I may not recall all of those moments myself, but I remember loving the photos and reading my mum’s small handwritten notes in the margins.
-That’s how I learned that images are not just images.
-They are proof.
-They are memory holders.
-They are a way of saying: this mattered.

 I found photography almost by accident sixteen years ago.
 Or maybe it found me, I’m still not entirely sure.
 What I know is that it became the place where everything clicked.